Resume PDF or Word: The Best File Format in 2024

 The best format for a job application

-Why take the risk of getting overlooked because of your file format?
+So why take the risk of potentially getting overlooked because of your file format by choosing another type?
 ZipJob’s resume experts recommend submitting your resume as a Word document most of the time.
-You can’t go wrong with this format!
+You just can’t go wrong with this format!

 The best file format for attaching your resume to an email